-Sustainable Jersey is a network and movement of over 463 municipalities and 458 schools and their school districts working collectively to achieve a sustainable future.
-Our mission is to bring about a sustainable New Jersey, working one community at a time.
-Acting collectively with state agencies, non-profit organizations, experts, foundations and industry, Sustainable Jersey sets standards and researches best practices for what communities could and should do to contribute to a sustainable future.
-The program culminates in a prestigious certification after municipalities and schools have documented that they have met a set of rigorous standards.
+Sustainable Jersey is a network and movement of 444 municipalities and 654 schools and school districts working collectively to bring about a sustainable New Jersey.
+Acting with state agencies, non-profit organizations, foundations, academia and industry, Sustainable Jersey researches best practices for what communities could and should do to contribute to a sustainable future.
+The program culminates in a prestigious certification award to municipalities and schools that have documented meeting a set of rigorous standards.

-The best practices and standards in the program are researched and developed by 30 issue-based Task Forces and have broad-based acceptance and credibility.
-Since the launch of the Sustainable Jersey municipal program in 2009, participants have successfully implemented and documented over 5,000 discrete actions from our list of best practices.
+Since the launch of the Sustainable Jersey municipal program in 2009, participants have successfully implemented and documented over 6,000 discrete actions from our list of best practices.
 Hundreds of millions of dollars in public and private resources have been leveraged in grants and technical assistance to support participants in the program.